Joseph Görres: Life as an independent writer

-In his pamphlet Die heilige Allianz und die Völker auf dem Congresse von Verona ("The Holy Alliance and the peoples represented at the congress of Verona", 1822) Görres asserted that the princes had met together to crush the liberties of the people, and that the people must look elsewhere for help.
+In his pamphlet Die heilige Allianz und die Völker auf dem Congresse von Verona ("The Holy Alliance and the peoples represented at the congress of Verona", 1822), Görres asserted that the princes had met together to crush the liberties of the people, and that the people must look elsewhere for help.
 The "elsewhere" was to Rome; and from this time Görres became an Ultramontane writer.
 In 1826, he was summoned to Munich by King Ludwig of Bavaria as professor of history in the university, and there his writing enjoyed popularity.
 There he was visited by Brentano, Lacordaire, Lamennais, and Montalembert.

 Since his sojourn in Strasbourg, Görres had studied the mystic testimonies of various epochs.
 He went into the mystical writers of the Middle Ages such as María de Ágreda as well as observing, partly in person, the ecstatic young women of his time (Maria von Mörl, and others), and strove to comprehend more thoroughly the nature of Christian mysticism.
 His Christliche Mystik ("On christian mysticism", 4 vols., 1836–1842; 2nd ed., 5 vols., 1879) gave a series of biographies of the saints, together with an exposition of Roman Catholic mysticism.
 But his most celebrated ultramontane work was a polemical one.
 Its occasion was the deposition and imprisonment by the Prussian government of the archbishop Clement Wenceslaus reportedly due to his refusal to sanction in certain instances the marriages of Protestants and Roman Catholics.

 In his Athanasius (1837), Görres upheld the power of the church.
 Athanasius went through several editions, and initiated a long and bitter controversy.
 In the Historisch-politische Blätter ("Historical-political pages"), a Munich journal, Görres and his son Guido (1805–1852) continued to uphold the claims of the church.
 On New Year's Day of 1839, Görres received the "Civil Order of Merit" from the king for his services.

 Death

-He died 29 January 1848, the year of the fall of Metternich, and was buried in the Alter Südfriedhof in Munich.
+He died on 29 January 1848, the year of the fall of Metternich, and was buried in the Alter Südfriedhof in Munich.